brendanberg/lobby-art/README.md

 At a minimum, the metadata requires either a location or an address, the artist's name, and the title of the work.
 Additionally, the URL for a Creative-Commons licensed image may be included.

+The `feature-type` property determines the marker color in the map interface and is one of "private-lobby", "private-outdoor", "public-lobby", or "public-outdoor".

 To submit additional points of interest, fork the project, add data points, and submit a pull request.